Stress-Strain Curve and Hooke’s Law

 Now we know that, when a material is subjected to an external force, it deforms — it changes shape or size.
 But if we remove that force and the material returns to its original shape and size, we call it an elastic body.

 But the thing is, recovery only happens if the deformation is within a certain limit.
 Go beyond that limit, and the material may never return to its original shape.
 That limit is called the elastic limit.
 And the ability of a material to regain its original form after the force is removed is known as elasticity.
-A classic example is a rubber band — stretch it, and it springs back when released.

 So, how do stress and strain relate in that elastic region?
 This relationship is described by Hooke’s Law.